VijayThilak/CKS-Challenges/README.md

 ## Task 3 - Remove shell access by using  startupProbe

-Redeploy the 'staging-webapp' pod once issues are fixed
+Ensure the pod `dev-webapp` and `staging-webapp` is immutable.
+Redeploy the pod as per the given recommendations and make sure that the application is up

 ## Task 4 - Create and access the Secret using environment variables within deployment